streamsets/pipeline-library/datacollector/sample-pipelines/pipelines/Oracle CDC to Snowflake/README.md

 ![Step 4a](images/OracletoSnowflake_step4a.png "Run the pipeline")

-### Step 5: Make changes to the MySQL source table and see the pipeline process them
+### Step 5: Make changes to the Oracle source table and see the pipeline process them

 ![Step 5](images/OracletoSnowflake_step5.png "View the results")